lithekod/agenda-bot/README.md

 - `!clear` clears the agenda.
 - `!help` prints a short help message.

-See the TODO for feature ideas.
-Proper features and bugs are tracked using Github issues.

 ## Requirements

 The binary itself depends on OpenSSL, as well as the usual suspects (glibc):